 If your child is leaving school early for an appointment, he or she must submit an early dismissal form to the Office for Student Life before 7:30 am on the day of the planned early dismissal.
+Upon arrival at the school, the student should report to the Student Life Office for an Early Dismissal form.
 No early dismissal forms will be accepted after 7:30 am.

 Students with an early dismissal should go to their locker to retrieve their belongings and then leave the school building immediately.